blsrm/AWS_EKS_ALB_Ingress_Controller_Setup/README.md

-# AWS EKS ALB Ingress Controller Setup
+# AWS EKS ALB Ingress Controller Setup for Fargate

 This document provides detailed step by step procedure for creating EKS Fargate ALB Ingress Controller.

 I want to set up the Application Load Balancer (ALB) Ingress Controller on an Amazon Elastic Kubernetes Service (Amazon EKS) cluster for AWS Fargate.

 ## Short description
 Before completing the steps in the Resolution section, consider the following: